winsvold/sanity/CONTRIBUTING.md

 ### New features

 Please note that if you would like to develop a new feature for the Sanity Studio, it's unlikely that we will be able to accept your contribution.
 However, we highly recommend that you develop and publish your new feature as a plugin.
-Plugins can be [parts](https://www.sanity.io/docs/extending/parts), [custom input components](https://www.sanity.io/docs/extending/custom-input-widgets), [dashboard widgets](https://www.sanity.io/docs/dashboard/creating-your-own-widget), and [Studio themes](https://www.sanity.io/docs/guides/how-to-brand-your-studio) that you and others can use to customize and extend the functionality of the Sanity Studio.
+Plugins can be [parts](https://www.sanity.io/docs/extending/parts), [custom input components](https://www.sanity.io/docs/extending/custom-input-widgets), [dashboard widgets](https://www.sanity.io/docs/dashboard/creating-your-own-widget), and [Studio themes](https://www.sanity.io/docs/guides/how-to-brand-your-studio) that you and others can use to customize and extend the functionality of the Studio.

 # General info

 - Anything in the `next` branch is scheduled for the next release
 - To work on a fix or something new, create a descriptively named branch off of `next` (ie: feature/new-oauth2-scopes)
 - Commit to that branch locally and regularly push your work to the same named branch
-- Rebase your feature branch regularily against `next`.
+- Rebase your feature branch regularly against `next`.
 Make sure its even with `next` before creating a Pull Request or merging
 - Pull Requests should be as ready as possible for merge and the Pull Request template should be filled out to the best of your ability or in a way that is appropriate.
 Unless stated otherwise, it should also be safe to assume that:
   - The changes/feature are reviewed and tested by you
   - You think it's production ready